Brant-Skywalker/CS143/README.md

 Unfortunately, I'm not a Stanford student! :wink: Assignments are marked completed only after the *entire* test scripts have been passed, unless otherwise stated.

+### :warning: WARNING :warning:

+If you are required to write your own code, e.g. you are a Stanford student currently taking this course, please do not read any of the code in this repository.
+This is academic integrity infringement, which is unacceptable under any circumstances.

 ### Current Progress

 - [x] [**PA1**](https://github.com/Brant-Skywalker/CS143/tree/master/PA1)